BYLAWS FOR CANADIAN NATIONAL ASSOCIATION OF REAL ESTATE APPRAISERS

 Definitions and interpretations

-- “Supervisor” means an appraiser member in good standing who holds the professional designations of the association, DAR and Certified Appraisal Reviewer, or DAC and Certified Appraisal Reviewer.
+2B.
+“Supervisor” of 2-4 Candidate Members means an appraiser member in good standing who holds the professional designations of the association, DAR and Certified Appraisal Reviewer, or the DAC and Certified Appraisal Reviewer.

 The association shall maintain seven (7) levels of membership: